x

 Justin Johnson was convicted of first-degree murder, conspiracy to commit first-degree murder, and felon in possession of a firearm.
 Johnson was immediately sentenced to life in prison after the verdict for the first-degree murder charge on Thursday, Sept.
 26.

-Judge Jennifer Mitchell sentenced Johnson to 35 years for the conspiracy charge and 15 years for being a felon in possession of a firearm, giving him a total of 50 years in prison on top of his life sentence.
-The two additional charges will be concurrent to one another.
+Judge Jennifer Mitchell sentenced Johnson to 35 years for the conspiracy charge and 15 years for being a felon in possession of a firearm, giving him a total of 50 years in prison on top of his life sentence, but two of the sentences will be concurrent to one another.

 Prior to the sentencing, the court room listened to a statement from Dolph's family.